evoila/osb-docs/pages/deploy-service-broker-locally.md

 Additionally, the bosh-lite credhub can be used to store credentials, instead of mongoDB.

 ### Bosh-lite Uaa setup
 Uaa needs an additional client and for testing we should add a user.
 For this we need to authenticate uaac with uaa.
 The necessary credentials can be found inside the `creds.yml`.
-To do so log in into uaa with uaac, by running the following commands:
+To do so log into uaa with uaac, by running the following commands:
 ```
 uaac target https://192.168.50.6:8443
 uaac token client get uaa_admin -s ((uaa_admin_client_secret))